A Mutual Information-based Metric for Temporal Expressivity and Trainability Estimation in Quantum Policy Gradient Pipelines: Main Results

+This expressivity theorem decomposes temporal expressivity into two components: the part mediated by the discretized reward signal $\Tilde{Y}$, and a residual component that remains time-dependent even after conditioning on $(\Tilde{Y}, S)$.
 The assumption $I(A; Z | \Tilde{Y}, S) \simeq 0$ means that, given the state and (discretized) reward, the policy's action distribution does not depend on the temporal index $Z$; i.e., the policy is \emph{locally} stationary under comparable state-reward conditions.
-Then the theorem says that under this regime, MI-TET would serve as a valid upper bound for our expressivity metric.
-For the proof of this expressivity theorem, please refer to the \Cref{Appendix B}.
+Then the theorem says that under that regime, MI-TET would serve as a valid upper bound for our temporal expressivity metric with constant factor one.